mealaud/mealaud.github.io/content/academics/intro-real-analysis/topology-continuity-ii.md

 summary: "A study of pen-lifting, or the lack thereof."
 ---

-I first learning about continuous functions in high school (I think) as "being able to draw the graph of the function without lifting your pen".
+I first learned about continuous functions in high school (I think) as "being able to draw the graph of the function without lifting your pen".
 This is not rigorous of course, but it does give some helpful intuition and brings up some good questions:
 1. What are the different types of discontinuities?
 2. How do we encode jumps (or the lack thereof)?